-A: Non-transferring Policyholders
+A: Non-transferring AEL Policyholders

-I have concluded that the security provided to Non-transferring Policyholders will not be materially adversely affected by the Proposed Transfer.
+I have concluded that the security provided to Non-transferring AEL Policyholders will not be materially adversely affected by the Proposed Transfer.

-The SCR coverage ratio for Non-transferring Policyholders is expected to increase from 154% to 172% after the Proposed Transfer.
-I do not consider the security provided to these policyholders to be materially adversely affected as AIU will be a more well-capitalised insurer post transfer with a coverage ratio in excess of its risk appetite.
+The SCR coverage ratio for Non-transferring AEL Policyholders is expected to decrease from 150% to 140% as a result of the Proposed Transfer.
+I do not consider the security provided to Non-transferring AEL Policyholders to be materially adversely affected by this decrease as AEL remains towards the upper end of the sufficiently capitalised band defined in the Scheme Report.
+In addition, the coverage ratio is still in line with AEL's risk appetite and projected to increase to 150% within a year after the Effective Date of the Proposed Transfer.

-The SCR coverage ratio of AIU will be guaranteed to be a minimum of 140% until 30 June 2021 by a Net Worth Maintenance Agreement with AFSI, a parent company of AIU.

-- The level of regulatory capital held on the 1-year standard formula basis is supported by consideration of stress scenarios including the impact of a recession and reinsurer default. - The approach and methodology used to calculate insurance provisions and the level of reserves held by AIU are supported by my own independent projections. - Further support is provided by the results of an independent external reserve review, a second independent external regulatory review and a third independent review of the transferring medical malpractice portfolio. - AlU has no plans to change the approach for how insurance provisions are set. - The reserving process and governance for AIU will be materially unchanged posttransfer.
+- The SCR coverage ratio of AEL will be guaranteed to be a minimum of 140% until 30 June 2021 by a Net Worth Maintenance Agreement with AFSI, a parent company of AEL. - The level of regulatory capital held on the 1-year standard formula basis is supported by consideration of stress scenarios including the impact of a recession and reinsurer default. - The approach and methodology used to calculate insurance provisions and the level of reserves held by AEL are supported by my own independent projections. - Further support for the level of reserves held by AEL is provided by the results of an independent external reserve review, a second independent external regulatory review and a third independent review of the transferring medical malpractice portfolio. - AEL has confirmed that the future reserving process and governance for AEL will be materially unchanged post-transfer. - Non-transferring AEL Policyholders are predominantly exposed to exposure from older years but will benefit from reduced uncertainty after the transfer of the Italian medical malpractice business where there remains material reserves in the older years.

-I have concluded that no material impact on service standards is expected for Non-transferring Policyholders following the Proposed Transfer.
+I have concluded that no material impact on service standards is expected for Non-transferring AEL policyholders following the Proposed Transfer.

-- AIU is not planning any material changes to how the non-transferring business is carried out. - There are no plans to change how policyholders are serviced.
+- AEL is not planning any material changes to how the non-transferring business is carried out. - There are no plans to change how policyholders are serviced.

-B: Transferring Policyholders
+B: Transferring AEL to AIU Policyholders